ading2210/sandstone/README.md

 - Every proxied page runs in a sandboxed iframe
 - Can be used from an HTML file or as a data URL
 - Does not use service workers
-- Does not use JS rewriting
-- Only client dependency is [libcurl.js](https://www.npmjs.com/package/libcurl.js)
+- Uses [libcurl.js](https://www.npmjs.com/package/libcurl.js) and [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) for end-to-end encryption

 ## Site Support
 - Discord